skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/README.md

 # Smart News Crawler Demo - News and Content given End-User Identity

-In this demo, we’ll demonstrate how you can use `kya` tokens to gate agentic and bot access to your websites and APIs.
-Content publishers can enforce not being disintermediated from their human users by requiring agentic platforms and bots to submit verified `kya` tokens that
+In this reference implementation, we’ll demonstrate how you can use `kya` tokens to gate agentic and bot access to your websites and APIs.
+Content publishers can require agentic platforms and bots to submit verified `kya` tokens that deliver the identity of the human end-user.
+Content publishers no longer need to be disintermediated from their human end-users.

 ### The Problem: Crawling Protected Content

-Traditional web crawlers often hit a wall when they encounter protected content.
-Website owners want to monetize their data, while authorized crawlers need a way to gain access.
+Publishers typically want their content to be accessed by human end-users because they aim to either generate ad impressions and/or sell the human end-users on paid subscriptions.
+They therefore set their bot managers to block web crawlers, bots and agents from accessing their websites unless these bots and agents deliver the identity of their human end-user.

 ### The Solution: Skyfire’s KYA Token

-Skyfire introduces a **token-based identification system** that allows crawlers to access protected content in a secure, auditable, and automated way.
+Skyfire introduces an **identity token**, also known as a `kya` token.
+This token enables crawlers, bots and agents to  to access protected content in a secure, auditable, and automated way.
 Here’s how it works:

 - **Token Generation:** The crawler agent requests a KYA token from Skyfire’s API, specifying the amount of access or data required.
 - **Token Submission:** The crawler includes the token in the HTTP headers of its requests to the protected website.